sdc-china/IDA-doc/_posts/2018-03-15-test-write-js-command.md

 ---
-title: "Write a Javascript command"
+title: "Write a Javascript Command"
 category: test
 date: 2018-03-15 15:17:55
 last_modified_at: 2021-05-06 11:48:00
 ---

-# Write a Javascript command
+# Write a Javascript Command
 ***

 ## Create a javascript command